deangela/DM2173-Motion-Graphics-Studio-SP18/process_documentation.md

 ---

+**Always post your process documentation to the main mgs slack channel.**

 Your process, the steps you take to visually and aurally conceptualize your final project, needs to be documented for evaluation.

 ### THE DESIGN PROCESS